jundalisay/superb/content/en/research/poincare/science/chapter-02.md

 reason for stopping.
 As an abbreviation, I may give the name of a mathematical continuum of the first order to every aggregate of terms formed after the same law as the scale of commensurable numbers.
-If, then, we inter-mathematical magnitude.

-calate new sets according to the laws of incommensurable numbers, we obtain what may be called a continuum of the second order.
+If, then, we intercalate new sets according to the laws of incommensurable numbers, we obtain what may be called a continuum of the second order.